-- Offers quick intake availability and 24/7 access to care through the ED - Offers specialized services for pregnant patients and people with dependent children (same-day access to treatment to all pregnant patients) - OBHS receives specialized grant funding to enhance recovery efforts and provide wrap-around services, such as support with transportation and childcare - o OBHS serves people on Involuntary Commitments and Emergency Commitments.
-Programs Include: - Opioid Treatment Program (OTP) - Denver Health Addiction Recovery Center (DHARC) - Women and Family Services (WFS) - Substance Treatment Education Program (STEP) - ACS Integrated Behavioral Health (Primary Care Providers/Behavioral Health Providers) - Specialty Mental Health Providers - Colorado Coalition for the Homeless for Medicare and Commercial members, as indicated
+- DHHA has embedded a medical clinic within the WellPower to serve the severe and persistent mental illness population - DHHA OBHS Programs - Serves all people, regardless of citizenship or ability to pay - Offers quick intake availability and 24/7 access to care through the ED - Offers specialized services for pregnant patients and people with dependent children (same-day access to treatment to all pregnant patients) - OBHS receives specialized grant funding to enhance recovery efforts and provide wrap-around services, such as support with transportation and childcare - OBHS serves people on Involuntary Commitments and Emergency Commitments.
+Programs Include: - o Opioid Treatment Program (OTP) - o Denver Health Addiction Recovery Center (DHARC) - Women and Family Services (WFS) - Substance Treatment Education Program (STEP) - o ACS Integrated Behavioral Health (Primary Care Providers/Behavioral Health Providers) - o Specialty Mental Health Providers - o Colorado Coalition for the Homeless for Medicare and Commercial members, as indicated

 Denver Health Hospital Authority, in the Ambulatory Care Services (ACS) division, maintains a variety of care service delivery for the DHMP HMO plan, and in collaboration with DHMP, for the health plan members who receive, or who are assigned to receive, care at Denver Health Medical Center.
-As part of planned care in ambulatory care, ACS maintains behavioral care in the outpatient primary care clinics in a model call 'integrated behavioral health', as well as offering outpatient behavioral health services (OBHS) in a behavioral health specific clinic on the DHHA Campus.
+As part of planned care in ambulatory care, ACS maintains behavioral care in the outpatient primary care clinics in a model call 'integrated behavioral health,' as well as offering outpatient behavioral health services (OBHS) in a behavioral health specific clinic on the DHHA Campus.
 DH Ambulatory Care Services is a sister organization and is a NCQA accredited PCMH.